Six Star Whey Protein Review: Is "Immune Support" Protein Legit?

 Six Star Whey Protein is a fast-growing protein brand that comes in a variety of flavors.
 The brand describes their product as supporting muscle building and providing "Immune Support."

-In this article we'll answer all of these questions and more, as we analyze the ingredients in Six Star Whey Protein based on clinical studies, to give our take on whether or not this supplement is likely to support muscle building, and whether or not it's healthy.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Six Star Whey Protein to give our take on whether or not this it's likely to support muscle building, and whether or not it's healthy.

 Ingredient Analysis

-The ingredients in the Triple Chocolate flavor of Six Star Whey Protein Plus are shown above.
+The ingredients in the Triple Chocolate flavor of Six Star Whey Protein Plus are shown below:

 Whey protein concentrate, whey protein isolate and hydrolyzed whey protein are the active ingredients, and this product provides 30 grams (g) of whey protein per serving.